51sec/nessus-special/README.md

-This is a Nessus installation scrip for easy deployment on Ubuntu linux os.
+This is a Nessus installation scrip for easy deployment on Ubuntu or Debian linux os.

+Here are some commands for ubuntu.sh in Ubuntu environments.
+Same as in Debian environment.

 vi ubuntu.sh